quantopian/PenguinDome/README.md

 Requirements
 ------------

-The two strictest requirements for PenguinDome are Python 3.5.x on both the clients and server, and GnuPG 2.1.11+ on the clients and 2.1.15+ on the server.
+The two strictest requirements for PenguinDome are Python 3.5.x or newer on both the clients and server, and GnuPG 2.1.11+ on the clients and 2.1.15+ on the server.

 Aside from that, there are of course various OS package dependencies